DonBoscoBlaiseA/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

-# Ex.No: 6   Logic Programming – Factorial of number
+# Ex.No: 6   Towers of Hanoi - Prolog
 ### DATE:
 ### REGISTER NUMBER : 212221040045
 ### AIM: